AI Exposure Map · Methodology

 • Salaries are medians; the spread within occupational groups can be substantial.

-• The 2030 forecast is presented as a range (conservative to optimistic).
+• The 2030 forecast is presented as a range (lower bound to upper bound).
 UWV signals that the growth rate for ICT occupations is slowing; WEF confirms the direction but not the pace.
 Point estimates would imply false precision.

 • Demographic ageing is not included in the forecast model.
 Age distribution data per occupational group (CBS 85276NED) is available at occupational class level (12 groups) but not at the detail level of our 103 occupational groups.
 Ageing data is shown as a contextual indicator in the career scan and the insights page.
 In heavily ageing sectors (e.g. administrative: 24.6% aged 55+), natural attrition may soften the AI transition.
 This is an important nuance that the model itself does not quantify.